wreiner/bind-acme-setup/README.md

     $ openssl x509 -in /var/lib/docker/volumes/certbottest/etc/archive/example.com/fullchain1.pem -text -noout
     ```

-## Use the python script to update the zone file
+## Use the python script to update the zone

 Communication between the update client (certbot, nsupdate, ..) and the DNS server is unencrypted.
 For DNS update authentication the TSIG protocol is used.
-It uses shared secret between server and client and a one-way hashing function which both parties calculate to ensure the authenticity and integrity of the update request without the secret to be transmitted over the network itself.
+It uses a shared secret between server and client and a one-way hashing function which both parties calculate to ensure the authenticity and integrity of the update request without the secret to be transmitted over the network itself.
 This is a very crude explanation, see RFC 2845 for a more detailed explaination.

 To run the script create a config file with the zone configuration - an example file is included in the repository.
 Provide the zone to update and the challenge from certbot as command line parameters: